The following professionals lent their expertise to this article:

 • Reimbursement specialist, which involves processing and submitting invoices and insurance claims, coordinating insurance coverage with the correct medical services, and managing both medical records and financial data.

 If you’re worried about meeting licensing requirements to be a medical biller and coder in Oklahoma, you don’t need to be concerned: Oklahoma doesn’t require a license to work in the field.
-Keep in mind, however, that potential employers do set requirements that typically involve completing a medical billing and coding program at an accredited school and taking a certification exam to show you have the knowledge needed to succeed in this field.
+However, potential employers do set requirements that typically involve completing a medical billing and coding program at an accredited school and taking a certification exam to show you have the knowledge needed to succeed in this field.

-Oklahoma Salary Overview: How Much Do Medical Billers and Coders Make?
+How Much Do Medical Billers and Coders Make in Oklahoma?

 Area 10th Percentile Median 90th Percentile